cdelledonne/dotfiles/README.md

 ## Installation

-To install the dotfiles run `install.sh`.
+To install the dotfiles run `install.py`.